-The ESP12.OLED development board is a programming-ready IoT controller with graphic display and interfaces for sensors and actuators.Designed by iotdevices in Ukraine
+The ESP12.OLED_V1 development board is a programming-ready IoT controller with graphic display and interfaces for sensors and actuators.Designed by IoT-devices, LLC in Ukraine

-Description The ESP12.OLED development board is a programming-ready IoT controller with graphic display and interfaces for connecting digital and analog sensors and actuators.
-It is used as a central…Read More…
+Description The ESP12.OLED_V1 development board is a programming-ready IoT controller with graphic display and interfaces for connecting digital and analog sensors and actuators.
+It is used as a cent…Read More…

-The ESP12.OLED development board is a programming-ready IoT controller with graphic display and interfaces for connecting digital and analog sensors and actuators.
+The ESP12.OLED_V1 development board is a programming-ready IoT controller with graphic display and interfaces for connecting digital and analog sensors and actuators.
 It is used as a central module of IoT devices.

 The development board has:

 PCB holes for GPIO pin-headers with step 2.54 mm

 onboard SSD1306 128x64 monochrome 0.96" OLED I2C display

 UART interface connection for testing and programming via terminal console.

 The ESP12.OLED_V1 development board can be easily integrated into any 3rd - party systems with a power level of 3.3 or 5 Volts and with a logic level of 3.3 Volt.

 The board has a built-in 3.3 Volt regulator.
 4.5 to 6 Volt (5.6V maximum recommended).
 DC input power is supplied via micro-USB connector or VCC and GND.